Home Blog Sustainability

 One of the most powerful aspects of drone-based precision agriculture is the inherent documentation it produces.
 Every flight generates georeferenced records of what was observed, what was treated, and what was left untreated.
 This data enables:

-Environmental impact reduction expressed in pounds of active ingredient avoided, gallons of product saved, and acres of untreated buffer maintained.
+Environmental impact reduction expressed in gallons of product saved and acres of untreated buffer maintained.

 Economic performance showing the cost savings generated by reduced input use alongside the yield performance achieved under precision management.